-The Matrix interface works just like a spreadsheet and was designed to make it as easy as possible to enter forecasts or actuals over multple dates as easy as possible.
+The Resource Hero Matrix interface works just like a spreadsheet and was designed to make entering forecasts or actuals over multiple dates as easy as possible.

 The view and navigation controls can be found at the top of the matrix.
 Let’s look at each in detail:

-Resource Hero allows you to view your data in Month, Week, Day or Time tracking views.
+Resource Hero allows you to view your data in Month, Week, or Day.

 You can think of how these views will display your data by saying “I want each column in the matrix to represent one X” where X is the view that you are selecting.
 For example, if you select the Day view, each column will represent one day.